-90% of students taking the comprehensive examination will pass the quantitative research methods portion on their first attempt.
+90% of students taking the comprehensive examination will receive a satisfactory evaluation on the quantitative research methods portion on their first attempt.

-The following rubric will be used to determine a passing grade for the comprehensive examination: Pass: Student must complete 6 of the 8 tasks below.
-Fail: Student completes 5 or fewer of the 8 tasks below.

-Based on a sample research article:
+The following rubric will be used to determine a satisfactory evaluation for the comprehensive examination: Satisfactory: Student must complete 4 of the 5 tasks below.
+Based on a sample research article: Identifies independent and dependent variables Identifies sample type and procedure Identifies operational definitions Identifies alternative measurement procedure Accurately interprets statistical data.